 Is peanut butter easy to digest?

-It’s a good idea to talk with your doctor or dietitian if you plan on making significant changes to your diet.
-Before you cut out all potentially hard-to-digest foods, you may find it helpful to keep a food diary.
+It’s a good idea to consult with a doctor or dietitian if you plan on making significant changes to your diet.
+Before you cut out all potentially hard-to-digest foods, you may find it helpful to keep a food diary or use an app to log your meals.

-Record what you’ve eaten, what time of day you’ve eaten it, and how the food makes you feel.
+Record what you’ve eaten, what time you ate it, and how the food makes you feel.
 That way, you can identify and avoid foods that cause gas, bloating, stomach pain, or other discomfort.

-You can also provide this information to your doctor to help diagnose and treat any medical issues you may have.
+You can also provide this information to your healthcare professional to help diagnose and treat any underlying medical conditions that may contribute to your symptoms.